 - Subjective qualification for licensure.
 Qualifications for licensure should not overburden applicants or unreasonably restrict entry into practice.
 Currently, statute requires surgical assistant, medical physicist, and physician assistant applicants for licensure to be of "good moral character."
 Good moral character is a subjective, vague requirement that may be determined inconsistently.
-In reviewing applications, the Medical Board relies on several provisions in statute and rule, which set out guidelines for denying a license based on criminal history.
-Removing the statutory requirement that applicants be of good moral character would be in line with the board's current practice of reviewing an applicant's criminal history and denying licenses based on criminal history that is related to the profession. - Unnecessary and cumbersome application requirements.
-Application forms should be simple, straightforward, and only require information necessary for the agency to determine the applicant's eligibility for a license.
-Statute requires that perfusionist applications for licensure be sworn to, an unnecessary requirement on the applicant that adds no value to the process.
-State law already prohibits a person from knowingly making a false entry in a government record.
-Further, the Medical Board does not have this requirement for any of its other applicant types and, in practice, does not actually require the affidavit of perfusionists.
+In reviewing applications, the Medical Board relies on several provisions in statute and rule, which set out guidelines for denying a license based on criminal history.1 Removing the statutory requirement that applicants be of good moral character would be in line with the board's current practice of reviewing an applicant's criminal history and denying licenses based on criminal history that is related to the profession. - Unnecessary and cumbersome application requirements.
+Application forms should be simple, straightforward, and only require information

+Good moral character is a subjective, vague requirement that may be determined inconsistently.
+Changing to biennial renewal for physician assistants and acupuncturists would ease administrative tasks for board staff. necessary for the agency to determine the applicant's eligibility for a license.
+Statute requires that perfusionist applications for licensure be sworn to, an unnecessary requirement on the applicant that adds no value to the process.2 State law already prohibits a person from knowingly making a false entry in a government record.3 Further, the Medical Board does not have this requirement for any of its other applicant types and, in practice, does not actually require the affidavit of perfusionists.
 Removing the requirement that applicants for perfusionist licensure provide a sworn affidavit with their application would be in line with the Medical Board's current practice without reducing the board's ability to determine an applicant's eligibility for licensure.